 Everyone who intends to move to Mexico for a period longer than six months must have a Resident Visa and a Resident Card, depending on the duration and purpose of their stay.
 Foreigners who want to settle in Mexico permanently must have a Mexican Permanent Resident Card.

-The Permanent Resident Card for Mexico is a popular option among retirees, which is why it is also often referred to as the Mexico Retirement Visa.
+The Permanent Resident Card for Mexico is a popular option among retirees, because it is issued after they obtain the Mexico Retirement Visa and move to Mexico.

 Benefits of the Mexico Permanent Resident Card